CarlosClarke/Udacity-Data-Analyst-Nanodegree/README.md

 Dive into the practical aspects of creating plots in R. Experience the power of R to craft impressive visualizations with just a few lines of code.

 **Supervised Learning**
-Project: Finding Donors for CharityML
+Click [here](https://github.com/CarlosClarke/Udacity-Data-Analyst-Nanodegree/blob/main/Project%201%20-%20Movie%20Time%20Analysis.ipynb) for the Project.
 * **Machine Learning Bird’s Eye View**
 Before delving into the numerous machine learning algorithms, it's crucial to take a step back and comprehend the broader perspective encompassing the entire field.
 * **Linear Regression**